Nature40/Nature40DocumentationProject/docs/units/_unit03/04-climate-deployment.md

 *  cst0076 [GW100A-WIFIF824](https://www.ecowitt.net/home/index?id=20141)

-In additon two minutes raw live data is available at the [sensingbiodiversity](http://137.248.191.215:1527/) server.
+In additon the raw data stream is available via the [sensingbiodiversity](http://137.248.191.215:1527/) server.

 **Note**: The calibration phase was completed on July 12 (2020).
 At this stage, the data have not been checked or validated in any way.
 {: .notice--danger}